pixel

 Vimeo

-A colorful, award-winning lifestyle magazine, New Mobility encourages the integration of active wheelchair users into mainstream society with articles on health, advocacy, travel, employment, relationships, recreation, media, products and more.
-Ninety percent of its writers live with disabilities, creating a vibrant culture of disability journalism, philosophy and advocacy within each monthly edition.
+Award-winning lifestyle magazine New Mobility encourages the integration of active wheelchair users into mainstream society with articles on health, advocacy, travel, employment, relationships, recreation, media, products and more.
+Ninety percent of its writers live with disabilities, creating a vibrant culture of disability journalism, philosophy and advocacy article by article.

 Attend Our Events